zhiburt/tabled/README.md

 +------+----------------+---------------+------+----------------+---------------+
 ```

-The example below show the result of vertical concat of primarily table of this file.
+The example below show the result of vertical concat of the primary table of this file.

 ```rust
 use tabled::settings::Concat;